 Batchler suggests novices begin with a sip of Aberlour, which is considered a ‘breakfast’ whisky in Scotland.
 Batchler starts the ‘tour’ by asking people if they prefer smoky or sweet and then takes the tastings from there.
-More seasoned whisky drinkers will also find some rare treats in the Lotte collection, including a 38-year-old Brora single malt whisky, available at an impressive $3,800 a bottle or a 37-year-old Linkwood single malt whisky priced at a mere $1,050 per bottle.
+More seasoned whisky drinkers will also find some rare treats in the Lotte collection, including a 38-year-old Brora single malt whisky, or a 37-year-old Linkwood single malt whisky.

 Like fine wine a good Scotch whisky can increase in value with age as Batchler has discovered with his own collection.
-His most prized item is an eight-year-old Talisker single malt from the 1980s, purchased for $600 five years ago and estimated to have a current value around $3,000.
+His most prized item is an eight-year-old Talisker single malt from the 1980s, which has increased in price five times over.

 While Batchler is a self-confessed collector of mostly single malts from Scotland, he says Australian brands are also popular with travellers looking for gifts and additions to their own collections, including Sullivans Cove and Hellyers Road from Tasmania, and Starward from Victoria.
 Lotte Duty Free also stocks whiskies from Canada, America and Japan.

 - Glendronach - This 10-year-old whisky is hard to find in Australia and has what Shane describes as a ‘sherry-bomb’ flavour.